indygreg/PyOxidizer/docs/config_concepts.rst

 A configuration file is evaluated in a custom Starlark *dialect* which provides primitives used by PyOxidizer.
 This dialect provides some well-defined global variables (defined in UPPERCASE) as well as some types and functions that can be constructed and called.
-See below for general usage and :ref:`config_api` for a full reference of what's available to the Starlark environment.
+See :ref:`config_globals` for a full list of what's available to the Starlark environment.

 Since Starlark is effectively a subset of Python, executing a ``PyOxidizer`` configuration file is effectively running a sandboxed Python script.
 It is